grafana/business-charts/README.md

 >
 >We have republished under the same plugin ID, keeping the community signature.
 This means you can simply update your plugin version.
 A new ID would have required manual updates to your dashboards.
 For additional information on the changes, see the [Notices](/NOTICES).

-This project is now maintained by Grafana Labs.
-Pull requests are welcome and will be reviewed on a best-effort basis.
-Contact [integrations@grafana.com](mailto:integrations@grafana.com) if you are interested in taking on this project longer term.
-We will be happy to work with and eventually hand over to people who are interested in maintaining it again.
+This project is currently maintained by Grafana Labs.
+We welcome pull requests and will review them on a best-effort basis.
+If you're interested in taking on this project long-term, contact [integrations@grafana.com](mailto:integrations@grafana.com).
+We're eager to work with new maintainers and eventually hand over the project.

 **Business Charts** is a powerful Grafana plugin that integrates the [Apache ECharts library](https://echarts.apache.org/en/index.html) to create dynamic, interactive visualizations for your dashboards.
 Built with pure JavaScript and lightweight rendering via [zrender](http://ecomfe.github.io/zrender/), this plugin offers a wide variety of chart types and advanced statistical tools to enhance business data analysis.